-Students with specialized objectives, upon faculty approval, may substitute one additional summer's work experience for Summer Camp.
+^{}Students with comparable experience, upon faculty approval, may substitute one additional summer's work experience for Summer Camp.
 After completion of 12 weeks of plant experience and presentation of a satisfactory report, three hours of academic credit will be granted.